reshamas/fastai_deeplearn_part1/courses/dl2-v2/lesson_11_1.md

 - And then at that point, we can create a **model data object**.
 Remember a model data object really does one thing which is it says, I have a training set and a validation set and an optional test set and sticks them into a single object.
 - `45:55` we also have a `PATH` so that it has somewhere to store temporary files, models, stuff like that, right.
 - So, you know, we're doing... we're not using fastai for very much at all in this example.
 Just kind of a *minimal* set to show you like, you know, how to, you know, kind of get your model data objects.
 Because in the end, once you've got a model data object, you can then create a **learner** and then you can call **fit**.
 - So, that's kind of like minimal amount of fastai stuff here.
 This is a standard PyTorch compatible dataset class (`Seq2SeqDataset(Dataset):`).
 This is a standard PyTorch compatible data loader.
-Behind the scenes, it's actually using the fastai version because
+Behind the scenes, it's actually using the fastai version because I do need it to do this automatic padding for convenience.
+So there's a few tweaks in our version that are a bit faster and a bit more convenient.
+- The fastai samplers we're using.
+But, you know, there's not too much going on here.
+- So, now we've got our model data object.
+We can basically tick off number 1 (1.
+Data , 2.
+Arch, 3.
+Loss).

 ```python
 trn_dl = DataLoader(trn_ds, bs, transpose=True, transpose_y=True, num_workers=1,